noahwill/datascience/README.md

 # Noah will DataScience!

-This is the repository containing projects compiled using skills learned using python.
+This is the repository containing projects compiled using my python skills.